bengkel-linux/stupidly-simple-calculator/README.md

 #### Overview ####
 The program prompts for user entry asking for the type of calculation they would want to execute.
 A menu will be verbosed for user to freely choose.
 From there individual instructions such as "Enter 1st no to add" is carried out for the user.
+A statement based input feature has been implemented on main.

 ## Features

 Currently planned features:

-1. Basic Arithmetics
+* Basic Arithmetics
-1. Integer Arithmetics
+* Integer Arithmetics
-1. Statement based input
+* Statement based input
-1. Equation support (?)
+* Equation support (?)
-1. Unequal support (?)
+* Unequal support (?)
-1. Negative/Imaginary support (?)
+* Negative/Imaginary support (?)

 ### Basic Arithmetics